@bitcoinerlab/descriptors - v3.0.5

 Returns (__namedParameters: { psbt: Psbt; validate?: boolean }) => void

 A finalizer function to be used after signing the psbt.
 This function ensures that this input is properly finalized.
+The finalizer completes the PSBT input by adding the unlocking script (scriptWitness or scriptSig) that satisfies this Output's spending conditions.
+Because these scripts include signatures, you should finish all signing operations before calling the finalizer.
 The finalizer has this signature:

 ( { psbt, validate = true } : { psbt: Psbt; validate: boolean | undefined } ) => void